badger-dowdeswell/strength-coaching/README.md

-# Strength Research Online
+# Strength Coaching Online

-Strength Research Online provides interactive personal fitness and strength training to clients.
+Strength Coaching Online provides interactive personal fitness and strength training to clients.
 The applications help them manage their training programs and track their progress.

 ## Architecture and development environment
 The front-end web application is written in React 19 using Tailwind CSS, managed by the Vite framework.
 The mobile version is written in React Native using the Expo framework.